Shoulder, Hip & Elbow Pain

 At Orewa Chiropractic, we assess the full range of movements of the different joints (five) in the shoulder and tissue lesions that may create discomfort and pain.
-We then apply chiropractic and muscle treatment techniques personalised to the present condition, combined with prescription of specific exercises to target the dysfunctional joints and tissues.
+We then apply chiropractic and muscle treatment techniques personalised to the present condition, combined with the prescription of specific exercises to target the dysfunctional joints and tissues.

 Tendinitis, bursitis and tendon tear of the rotator cuff and biceps are the most common injuries.
 However, dysfunctions like impingements and instability are often the deep origin of the dysfunction.
-In any shoulder problem, cervical and thoracic spine should be the attention of the health provider.
+In any shoulder problem, the cervical and thoracic spine should be the attention of the health provider.
 This structure malfunctioning is often involved in the entrapment of the nerves controlling the shoulders, causing distant disorders.

 At Orewa Chiropractic, we have profound expertise in shoulder conditions having a spinal origin and provide deep relief to the patients experiencing pain and disabling.
 We also recommend original exercises that increase the strength and flexibility of the spine and upper girdle.